Jack-Ramina/HBC-MAT341/README.md

     Sorting algorithms have always interested me ever since I saw the sorting algorithm visualizations on the internet.
 I felt that I had the skill to code a few of them.
 Before I started researching, bogo sort was my favorite because it randomizes the data until it is sorted.
-After all of these were finished, radix sort became my favorite because it does not use and comparisons.
+After all of these were finished, radix sort became my favorite because it does not use any comparisons.

-    bogo_Sort.m randomizes the range until it is sorted. bubble_Sort.m repeatedly sorts each pair of neighboring numbers until the range is sorted insertion_Call.m moves smaller values left until they are in the proper position relative to neighbors insertion_Sort.m finds the smallest value and moves it to the left until the range is sorted quick_Sort.m organizes the range into smaller sections then sorts each section using insertion sort and finally puts the sections back together radix_sort.m sorts by each digit in the numbers starting at 1s and ending at the starting digit
+    bogo_Sort.m randomizes the range until it is sorted. bubble_Sort.m repeatedly sorts each pair of neighboring numbers until the range is sorted insertion_Call.m uses the insertion sort algorithm in the quicksort algorithm insertion_Sort.m moves smaller values left until they are in the proper position relative to neighbors quick_Sort.m organizes the range into smaller sections then sorts each section using insertion sort and finally puts the sections back together radix_sort.m sorts by each digit in the numbers starting at 1s and ending at the starting digit